RayElg/pgmqtt/docs/enterprise.md

 If a license key is set but invalid (bad format, bad signature, tampered), the status is reported as `invalid` with a reason — the extension does **not** silently fall back to Community.

+Since this is in an early stage, contact me if you want a license key to try out: raynor (at) rynr (dot) dev

 ### License Token Format

 ```